Archanayd/ARCHIdom/README.md

 # ARCHIdom
-This is a beta version
+This is a beta version.
-Generates large scale protein domain architecture plots from tabular files
+Generates large scale protein domain architecture plots from tabular files.